mbcraft/LaravelUtils/README.md

 [icons]

-- icons:regenerate_helpers -> this will generate helper class for the icons.
+- icons:regenerate_helpers -> this will generate helper class for the font icons.

-The font awesome one is accessed simply with :
+The 'font awesome' font icons class definitions are bundled with this package and are accessed simply with :

-FA::<your icon method here>
+FA::<icon method>

 so, for example :